phaag/nfdump/extra/Readme.md

 ## Contents

-- `examples/` - usage examples for the nfdump read ABI (`src/libnffile/nfdump.h`) in C, Python, Rust, Go, and Lua.
-These files are part of the nfdump distribution.  — see `examples/README.md`.
+- `examples/` - usage examples for the nfdump read ABI (`src/libnfdump/nfdump.h`) in C, Python, Rust, Go, and Lua.
+These files are part of the nfdump distribution — see `examples/README.md`.
 - `CreateSubHierarchy.pl` - reorganizes flat `nfcapd.*` files into a `-S` subdirectory layout.
 Its format table still matches nfcapd/sfcapd's `-S` numbering in 1.8.x.
 Legacy code.